The Affair (1967 film): Reception

 In his book A Hundred Years of Japanese Film, film historian Donald Richie saw The Affair as a film of social concern about a woman's fight against her own sensual nature, "formally shot and edited with much economy".

+Legacy

+The Affair was screened at the Centre Pompidou, Paris, in 2008 and at the Harvard Film Archive in 2009 as part of retrospectives on Yoshida's work.